No doubt, you’ve heard of juice cleanses, sugar cleanses, and detox diets.

 It puts your liver and kidneys under a lot of pressure — and that’s where cleansing comes in.

 What Is a Cleanse?

-There are two Beachbody cleanses: the 3-Day Refresh and the 21-Day Ultimate Reset.
-These cleanse diets don’t just eliminate junk from your diet — they also focus on fueling your body with nutrient-rich foods that support your natural detoxification processes.
+These programs don’t just eliminate junk from your diet — they also focus on fueling your body with nutrient-rich foods that support your natural detoxification processes.

-To make it easy, we created some Beachbody Cleanse meal plans for you, complete with shopping lists!
+To make it easy, we created several Beachbody Cleanse meal plans for you, complete with shopping lists!